 6. Lake Pflugerville Park (Pflugerville)

-A committed about 23 min drive from Austin — treat it as a half-day destination rather than a quick stop.
+A committed about 23 min drive from Austin, so treat it as a half-day destination, not a quick stop.

 Location: 101 Old Austin Road, Pflugerville, TX 78660